SergeSu111/startup-cs260-winter-2024/README.md

 ## CSS:
 In all three structures I have linked the CSS files with selectors.
 For example, the size of the image has changed.
 I changed the subscript of the a tag.
 I changed the font size and color.
 I used bootstrap to change the shape and color of the button.
 I also made my own templates for each of the small sites using the card in Bootstrap.
 I also used flex for the responsive design.
 I made some specific tags in specific places in the box.

+ ## Javascript:
+  - Login: For login, I use querySelctor to grab the button for logging in in HTML.
+And I wrote a function called log_In.
+I stored the username that the User input into local storage.
+And use window. location. href to go to home_page.html.
+I also add an event listener when the user clicks the button that logs in.
+I also wrote the event.reventDefault() to make sure the user inputs their usernames and then logs in.

+- Database: For the database, I stored the username and the users' input information when they clicked the "add new website" as "Web_list".
+So that each time the page is refreshed, I can still get the information in local storage and store the new website that the user added by calling create_website_document().
+I can also set the default categories in local storage as categories.
+If the new category that the user added is not in the default category in local storage.
+Then I can add that new category into the category object.
+Then set it into local storage.

+- Websocket: I created a list that stores some fake submission suggestions.
+And I just use random() to randomly pick an element in the list.
+Then I use querySelector to grab the div I want to store in HTML.
+Finally, I use the innerHTML to add a new small div with the suggestion I want into the small div.
+Lastly, I make the function called for 5000 seconds each time.

+- JavaScript Support for interaction logic: I already included the logic in the above parts.
+  -